DPetrusma/genesys-adversaries/readme.md

-# Star Wars: Adversaries
+# Genesys: Adversaries

-A simple web app for looking up adversaries for the FFG's Star Wars RPG.
-See it in action here: http://swa.stoogoff.com/.
+A simple web app for looking up adversaries for the FFG's Genesys RPG.
+See it in action here: http://genesysadversaries.dylanpetrusma.com/.
+Credit for all of the hard work goes to Stoogoff: https://github.com/stoogoff.
+I only did some data entry for Genesys adversaries.

 Built using: